hbragge-acn/openbsw/doc/features/storage.rst

-.. _learning_storage:
+.. _feature_storage:

-Persistent storage
+Persistent Storage
 ==================

-Previous: :ref:`learning_tracing`

 Overview
 --------

-``Storage`` is a module for storing blocks of data persistently at runtime.
+:ref:`storage` is a module for storing blocks of data persistently at runtime.
 This data may include individual configuration parameters written once after a software update, or runtime data updated throughout the device lifetime by user applications or by other OpenBSW modules.
 The data can be stored to various kinds of storage devices such as flash or EEPROM.